-With this being our 35th anniversary, our 2020 theme is “All Hands on Deck,” which recognizes Living Classrooms’ philosophy of hands-on learning and maritime roots, but more importantly, is a direct call-to-action from our cities’ residents who are most susceptible to the negative effects of the pandemic.
+Our theme during this 35th anniversary year is “All Hands on Deck,” which recognizes Living Classrooms’ philosophy of hands-on learning and maritime roots, but more importantly, is a direct call-to-action from our cities’ residents who are most susceptible to the negative effects of the pandemic.
 We know that creating a better Baltimore and Washington, DC requires many hands and we need your support to fulfill our mission and help our communities become safer, stronger, and healthier.

 Your contribution is vital as we plan for the future and continue to answer the call to provide resources and services to those in need.
 We are grateful for the compassion and generosity of our supporters who are able to give during this critical time.
 Thank you for being an essential part of our mission and legacy.

 Traumatic experiences in the communities we serve such as violence, poverty, and racism are magnified by the devastating effects of the COVID-19 public health emergency.
 Families living within our communities are highly vulnerable not only to illness, but also the cascading emotional stress and uncertainty resulting from lost jobs and income, food insecurity, surging violence, unmet basic household and hygiene needs, learning loss resulting from school closures, and poor access to reliable, credible public health information.